metal-stack/docs/docs/src/installation/deployment.md

 As metal-stack consists of many microservices all having individual versions, we have come up with a [releases](https://github.com/metal-stack/releases) repository.
 It contains a YAML file (we often call it release vector) describing the fitting versions of all components for every release of metal-stack.

 Ansible role dependencies are also part of a metal-stack release.
-Therefore, we will now write up s playbook, which dynamically renders a `requirements.yaml` file from the ansible-roles defined in the release repository.
+Therefore, we will now write up a playbook, which dynamically renders a `requirements.yaml` file from the ansible-roles defined in the release repository.
 The `requirements.yaml` can then be used to resolve the actual role dependencies through [Ansible Galaxy](https://galaxy.ansible.com/).
 Define the following playbook in `obtain_role_requirements.yaml`:

 ```yaml
 ---